Shriners: Membership

 Historically, a Mason had to complete either the Scottish Rite or York Rite systems to be eligible for membership in the Shrine.
+However, since July 2000, the only requirement for membership as a Shriner is to be a Master Mason in good standing.

 In 1991, brick-mason Michael G. Vaughan filed a lawsuit against the Oleika Shrine Temple in Lexington, Kentucky, for hazing practices to which he said he was subjected in his efforts to become a Shriner.
 In court, Vaughan told jurors that in June 1989, he was blindfolded and received a jolt of electricity that was applied to his bare buttocks as part of the Shriners' initiation rites.
 He said he was forced to walk on an electric mat that was meant to simulate the hot sands of the Sahara, and that he was knocked unconscious and received other injuries during his initiation.
 Vaughan said the initiation left him humiliated and embarrassed, and caused him to suffer anxiety, nightmares, and a sleep disorder.
 After two hours of deliberation, the jury rejected the claim.